 Be aware, and work towards looseness.

-If you liked this article, and would like to download a free pdf eBook of all the #1 Rider Problem series (a total of 5 articles), click here for more information.
+If you liked this article, and would like to download a free pdf eBook of all the #1 Rider Problem series, click here for more information.

 Want to advertise your business on Horse Listening?
 Click here for more info.